Thik Jeno Love Story

-Thik Jeno Love Story was a Bengali television Soap Opera that premiered on 10 November 2014 and aired on Star Jalsha.
-It was produced by Shree Venkatesh Films and it stars Neel Bhattacharya and Sairity Banerjee in lead roles.
+Thik Jeno Love Story is a Bengali television soap opera that premiered on 10 November 2014 and aired on Star Jalsha.
+It was produced by Shree Venkatesh Films and stars Neel Bhattacharya and Sairity Banerjee in lead roles.

 Plot

-The story revolves around Isha, a simple girl full of life and Adi, the spoilt brat of an influential politician.
-Isha having lost her parents in the childhood grew up with her brothers Prabal and Pratik who dote on her.
-She is a die hard romantic and spends her time with her two best friends Pooja and Neha.
+The story revolves around Isha, a simple girl full of life, and Adi, the spoilt brat of an influential politician.
+Isha, having lost her parents in childhood, grew up with her brothers, Prabal and Pratik, who dote on her.
+She is a die-hard romantic and spends her time with her two best friends, Pooja and Neha.

 Pooja starts chatting with a mystery man on the Internet who turns out to be Adi.
 They plan to meet during the opening of a night club.
-Things however get out of hand and Pooja dies due to drug overdose while Isha is saved by Adi.
-The only witness to Pooja's death is Prabal who considers Adi responsible for it.
+Things, however, get out of hand and Pooja dies due to drug overdose while Isha is saved by Adi.
+The only witness to Pooja's death is Prabal, who considers Adi responsible for it.
 Isha however trusts Adi completely and saves him from accusations.
 Prabal becomes uncomfortable with Isha's growing relationship with Adi and warns him to stay away from his sister and insults him in the process.

 Adi vows revenge and plans to manipulate Isha by promising to marry her.
-Unaware of Adi's evils ploys Isha continues to fall for him and ends up marrying him.
-Adi however lifts the blindfold of trust from Isha's eyes and declares that it was all but a game for him that he did not consider the marriage to be anything serious.
-Isha then decides to leave Adi forever but is stopped by Adi's father who believes that only Isha could save Adi from the path of self-destruction he was on.
+Unaware of Adi's evil ploys, Isha continues to fall for him and ends up marrying him.
+Adi, however, lifts the blindfold of trust from Isha's eyes and declares that it was all but a game for him, and that he did not consider the marriage to be anything serious.
+Isha then decides to leave Adi forever but is stopped by Adi's father, who believes that only Isha could save Adi from the path of self-destruction he was on.
 Isha decides to stay and give her relationship another chance as she believes in the basic goodness of Adi's heart.